numpy/numpy.org/NA-overview.rst

     [1] NA

 Other:
   NaN and NA are conceptually distinct.
-1.0/0.0 is not a mysterious, unknown value -- it's perfectly well known to be undefined, Not a Number.
+0.0/0.0 is not a mysterious, unknown value -- it's defined to be NaN by IEEE floating point, Not a Number.
 NAs are numbers (or strings, or whatever), just unknown ones.
-NaN is truthy; NA has indeterminate truth value.

-  All reduction operations implement an alternative semantics, activated by passing a special argument (in R, this is ``na.rm=TRUE``). ``sum(a)`` means "give me the sum of all the values" (which is unknownable if some of the values are unknown);
+  In R, all reduction operations implement an alternative semantics, activated by passing a special argument (``na.rm=TRUE`` in R).
+  ``sum(a)`` means "give me the sum of all the values" (which is NA if some of the values are NA);
-  ``sum(a, na.rm=True)`` means "give me the sum of all the known values".
+  ``sum(a, na.rm=True)`` means "give me the sum of all the non-NA values".

 Other prior art
 ---------------

-Once we move beyond the "statistical missing data" case, things rapidly become more murky.
-Practically any situation where people currently use boolean indexing is a potential missing data use case.
+Once we move beyond the "statistical missing data" case, the correct behavior for missing data becomes less clearly defined.
+There are many cases where specific elements are singled out to be treated specially or excluded from computations, and these often fit as missing data.

 In image processing, it's common to use a single image together with one or more boolean masks to e.g. composite subsets of an image.
-As Joe Harrington pointed out on the list, in the context of processing astronomical images, it's also common to go further, and use e.g. a floating-point valued "mask" (alpha channel) to indicate degrees of "missingness".
-We think this is out of scope for the present design, but it suggests that some more general way of manipulating aligned arrays and defining how they composite together may be useful in the future.
+As Joe Harrington pointed out on the list, in the context of processing astronomical images, it's also common to generalize to a floating-point valued mask, or alpha channel, to indicate degrees of "missingness".
+We think this is out of scope for the present design, but it is an important use case, and ideally numpy should support natural ways of manipulating such data.

 After R, numpy.ma is probably the second-most mature source of experience on missing-data-related APIs.
-As compared to R, it uses both different semantics (reductions skip masked values by default, NaNs convert to masked) and a different storage strategy (a separate mask).
+It uses both different semantics from R, like reductions skip masked values by default and NaNs convert to masked, and a different storage strategy via a separate mask.
 While it seems to be generally considered sub-optimal for general use, it's hard to pin down whether this is because the API is immature but basically good, or the API is fundamentally broken, or the API is great but the code should be faster, or what.
 We looked at some of those users to try and get a better idea.

-Matplotlib seems to use numpy.ma in two ways.
-On the input side, it needs to recognize points that count as not present for some reason, and this code knows to recognize numpy.ma.masked values along with NaNs etc. It needs to treat all different forms of 'invalid' data in a uniform manner, and it does this by converting them all into masks.
+Matplotlib seems to use numpy.ma primarily to allow users to tell what data is missing when passing it to be graphed.
+In doing a number of different test plots, the results of numpy.ma missing data in matplotlib match the results of NA missing data in R's plotting.
+Both matplotlib and R treat NaNs in the same fashion as NA for plotting purposes.

-Internally, matplotlib uses MaskedArrays to store and pass 'validity' information for each input array in a cheap and non-destructive fashion.
-Mark's impression from some shallow code review is that mostly it works directly with the .data and .mask attributes of these MaskedArrays rather than making extensive use of MaskedArray's "magic" ufunc handling; possibly all they really need is a convenient way to keep some data and a mask packaged together and in alignment.
+Additionally, matplotlib uses numpy.ma arrays and separately computed boolean masks to store and pass 'validity' information for each input array in a cheap and non-destructive fashion.
+Mark's impression from some shallow code review is that mostly it works directly with the data and mask attributes of the masked arrays, not extensively using the particular computational semantics of numpy.ma.

 Paul Hobson `posted some code`__ on the list that uses numpy.ma for storing arrays of contaminant concentration measurements.
 Here the